22nd March 2015

 The 1978 Amateur Champion at Royal Troon

 He was a member of the Great Britain & Ireland (GB&I) Walker Cup team on five occasions – in 1977-79-81-85-89.
 With business commitments impacting on the amount of golf he was able to play he missed out on the 1983 match.
 McEvoy understood this decision but not his, and for that matter Garth McGimpsey’s, omission in 1987, just after they had both represented GB&I in the 4-man 1986 Eisenhower Trophy team.
-He would be the first to admit in later years that he was delighted to see the team get thrashed 16.5 – 7.5.
+He would be the first to admit in later years that he was not unhappy to see the team get thrashed 16.5 – 7.5.
 His first four Walker Cup matches were lost but the last one, at Peachtree, Atlanta, was won; the first time GB&I had won this historically one-sided contest on US soil.
 McEvoy contributed 2.5 points in that final game but his overall record was perhaps a little disappointing.
 He played 18 games in total, winning 5, losing 11 and halving 2.
 To date only Sir Michael Bonallack (25), Joe Carr (20) and Gary Wolstenholme (19) have played more Walker Cup games for GB&I.

 He played in the St. Andrews Trophy for GB&I against the Continent of Europe in 1978-80-86-88.
 GB&I won on each occasion in what was then an event as one-sided as The Walker Cup.